oven-sh/bun/docs/bundler/vs-esbuild.md

 ## Performance

-This is the simplest reason to migrate to Bun's bundler.
-With an performance-minded API inspired by esbuild coupled with the extensively optimized Zig-based JS/TS parser, Bun's bundler is roughly 50% faster than esbuild on most benchmarks.
+With an performance-minded API coupled with the extensively optimized Zig-based JS/TS parser, Bun's bundler is 1.75x faster than esbuild on esbuild's [three.js benchmark](https://github.com/oven-sh/bun/tree/main/bench/bundle).

-IMAGE HERE
+{% image src="/images/bundler-speed.png" caption="Bundling 10 copies of three.js from scratch, with sourcemaps and minification" /%}

 ## CLI API